Araffe/azure-security-lab/readme.md

 To complete this workshop, the following will be required:

 - A valid subscription to Azure.
 If you don't currently have a subscription, consider setting up a free trial.
-If this workshop is being run by a Microsoft employee, Azure passes should be provided.
+If this workshop is being hosted by a Microsoft Cloud Solution Architect, Azure passes should be provided.

 - Multiple browser windows will be required to log in as different users simultaneously.